gtolomei/systems-and-networking/README.md

 - **Thursday** from **8:00 a.m.** to **10:00 a.m.** (Room 2L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])

 ### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: **TBA**
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=16988

 ### Office Hours
 Please, drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you like to arrange an in-person meeting or schedule a remote call either on Google Meet or Zoom.
 To issue your request, kindly specify "_SN-I 2023-24: Meeting_" in the subject of your message.<br/>